hyuntaekim1738/ReactPhotoBoard/README.txt

 Run "npm install react-router-dom" to get React Routing.
 Run using "npm run dev" command to run the program.
 Uses bootstrap using the command "npm install bootstrap@latest".
+Run "npm install bootstrap-icons" to get the icons.

 Functions to implement:
 Authentication - Login and Signup pages